 The library encourages use of Open Educational Resources and Library Licensed Content, and provides a portal called Faculty Select to help instructors locate content to use in their courses.
 Read more about Faculty Select here.

 Linking to publicly available online content like news websites, existing online videos, etc. is rarely a copyright issue.
 (Better not to link to existing content that looks obviously infringing itself – Joe Schmoe’s YouTube video of the entire “Black Panther” movie is probably not a good thing to link to.
 However, Sara Someone’s 2-minute video of herself and her best friend talking over a few of the pivotal scenes may be fair use, and is not something you should worry about linking to).

 Making copies of new materials for students (by downloading and uploading files, or by scanning from physical documents) can present some copyright issues, but they’re not different from those involved in deciding whether to share something online with your students when you are meeting in-person.
 It is better not to make copies of entire works – but most instructors do not do that!
 Copying portions of works to share with students will often be fair use.

 Showing an entire movie or film or musical work online may be a bit more of an issue than playing it in class – but there may be options for your students to access it independently online.
 The library already has quite a bit of licensed streaming video content, which you are welcome to use in your online course.

 We may be able to purchase streaming access for additional media, but standard commercial streaming options like Netflix, Amazon, Hulu, and Disney+ may be the easiest option.
-(For exclusive content, the commercial services may be the only option.)
-Note that these commercial services do not sell licenses to libraries or institutions.
+For exclusive content, the commercial services may be the only option, since these commercial services do not sell licenses to libraries or institutions.

 Here are some additional resources for putting shifting your courses online: